 And if that’s still not enough space users can turn to Apple’s cloud-based storage system to expand their device’s internal memory.

 REASON #2: Optimized Workflow Across Multiple Devices

 For example, let’s take a musician who writes his music using a desktop notation software such as Sibelius, Finale or Dorico.
-He can easily export the piece in PDF or — even better — MusicXML and transfer it to his iPad music reader using AirDrop, which is significantly smoother and faster than sending it via email.
+They can easily export the piece in PDF or — even better — MusicXML and transfer it to their iPad music reader using AirDrop, which is significantly smoother and faster than sending it via email.

-He also has the option to handwrite his piece directly on his iPad Pro thanks to the Apple Pencil and notation apps such as Symphony Pro or Notion, and either send it via AirDrop to his computer (to make correction in Sibelius, for instance) or open it directly in his reading app with iOS Split View feature.
+They also have the option to handwrite their piece directly on their iPad Pro thanks to the Apple Pencil and notation apps such as Symphony Pro or Notion, and either send it via AirDrop to their computer (to make correction in Sibelius, for instance) or open it directly in their reading app with iOS’s Split View feature.

 REASON #3: Core Audio and Processor